jarrettmeyer/jarrettmeyer.github.io/recipes/desserts/lemon-cake.md

 ### Notes

--   These cakes are not thick - only about an inch.
+-   These cakes are not thick - only about an inch

--   This cake goes quite well with [raspberry buttercream](/recipes/desserts/raspberry-buttercream).
+-   This cake goes quite well with [raspberry buttercream](/recipes/desserts/raspberry-buttercream)

--   The original recipe called for 9-inch pans and a 21 - 26 minute bake time.
+-   The original recipe called for 9-inch pans and a 21 - 26 minute bake time